barion/barion-android/README.md

 implementation("com.barion:barionsdk:0.1.16")
 ```

-Our library using Jetpack Compose and Java 8+ features so your application need to support it as well:
+Our library uses Jetpack Compose and Java 8+ features so your application needs to support it as well:
 ```groovy
 coreLibraryDesugaring("com.android.tools:desugar_jdk_libs:2.1.5")
 implementation("androidx.compose.ui:ui-graphics")
 implementation("androidx.compose.ui:ui")
 ```
-:warning: _If you don't want to customize the payment UI you don't need add compose._
+:warning: _If you don't want to customize the payment UI you don't need to add compose._

 ### Usage